 “You need a break.
 Accept it.”

 “I need a break.”

 “Good.
-I’m coming over tomorrow and we’re leaving for a trip.”
+I’m coming over tomorrow, and we’re leaving for a trip.”

-“Okay.
-But, I have to be here for the wedding in three weeks.”
+“But I have to be here for the wedding in three weeks.”

 When he disconnected the call, a deep sigh left my lips, wondering what was on his mind.